magento/pwa-studio/pwa-devdocs/src/technologies/storefront-architecture/runtime/index.md

 The coupling between a PWA Studio storefront and Magento should go in one direction.
-The storefront has a dependency on Magento, which is attached as a service, but the Magento application should not know about or be aware of the storefront.
+The storefront has a dependency on Magento, which is attached as a service, but the Magento application should not have a dependency on the storefront.

 ## Decoupled deployments